sam-greenwood/taco_vis/README.md

 An example python script that produces the 3D animation of the Cox et al. (2013) dataset is also provided in this repository, called `/cox_et_al_animation.py`.
 A frame of this animation is shown in this repositories accompanying paper along with the full reference for the paper the dataset is taken from.

+# Bug reporting and contributions

+If you find a bug, please raise it within the issues on this repository and I'll work with you to fix it.
+I'm also happy to receive contributions towards the code if you have any ideas for improving/widening it's functionality.

 # Known issues

 You may run into problems with matplotlib interfacing with ffmpeg to save animations.